Internal Family Systems (IFS)

 My journey with Internal Family Systems began with my own therapy.

 I have found that using IFS in my coaching practice has been extremely helpful for my clients to really understand what is driving their behaviours, and to be able to move through the world more lightly and joyfully.
+It is very effective in managing all types of anxiety, including social anxiety and health anxiety, as well as helping to understand why we have behaviours such as putting others before ourselves, having low self esteem, and feeling 'stuck' in a way of life that may not be serving us.

 So, what is IFS, and what makes it so effective?